How to Grow Money Plant In Water

 STEP 2 – Money Plant Fertilizer Tips

-Notes – Only fertilizer that is specific for a foliage (leave) spray can be dose onto the leave, failing to comply can cause serious leave burns.
+- The Only fertilizer that is specific for a foliage (leave) spray can be dose onto the leave, failing to comply can cause serious leave burns.
 Most liquid fertilizers are for root does.

 The width of the pole is important as it affects how many plants can cling to it, creating a nice distribution.
 You can buy these from the nursery.
 Remember to buy bigger and deeper pot if the pole is tall to prevent tilting and remember to cater space for soil and plant to sit in.